williampiat3/ImprovingPSRemotePlay/README.md

 [Chiaki](https://github.com/thestr4ng3r/chiaki) is a free, open source, PS remote play client that you can download [here.](https://github.com/thestr4ng3r/chiaki/releases)
 You also need your **PSN account ID**, not your login, not your email...
 Look, you just don't have it yet ;).

 The Chiaki github is providing a python script for you to get it easily [here](https://raw.githubusercontent.com/thestr4ng3r/chiaki/master/scripts/psn-account-id.py), and if you don't know how to run a python script on your computer well you should! it really is an awesome language.
-If you really don't have and don't want python3 on your computer, the raspberry pi can run it for you,just run `wget https://raw.githubusercontent.com/thestr4ng3r/chiaki/master/scripts/psn-account-id.py` to get the script and run `python3 psn-account-id.py`...
+If you really don't have and don't want python3 on your computer, the raspberry pi can run it for you : just run `wget https://raw.githubusercontent.com/thestr4ng3r/chiaki/master/scripts/psn-account-id.py` to get the script and run `python3 psn-account-id.py`...
 Some packages missing? `sudo pip3 install requests` ..... pip missing? `sudo apt-get install python3-pip`.

 Ok now you should be fine running the script.
 It will open up a web page for logging you, copy past the link you get in your terminal and that's it your **PSN account ID**, note it down.
 Run the Chiaki executable enter your **PSN account ID** the **PS IP** and then it will prompt for a PIN code To register a PS4 with a PIN, it must be put into registration mode.
 To do this, on your PS4, simply go to: Settings -> Remote Play (ensure this is ticked) -> Add Device, it will give you a PIN code to enter on your PC and noooooooooooowwwwwwwww ....
 YOU ARE CONNECTED

 You can now run remote play at a higher resolution with less lag and more stable connection but ...
-BUT using Chiaki comes at some cost, not all the keys of the controller are supported the touchpad for instance and rumble are not supported on windows.
+BUT using Chiaki comes at some cost:
+* not all the keys of the controller are supported the touchpad for instance (Linux and Windows)
+* Rumble and ... remote waiking-up the ps4 from Rest mode are not supported on Windows.

 It is great for a game that doesn't use them, for other games... well then the second solution remains.

 ## Why is this not working with the PS remote play app
 Well, it might be obvious for people used to VPNs but it wasn't for me so we had to investigate a little bit.